Comfort Zone or cul-de-sac?

-My body craves comfort – no pain and maximal delight.
-My mind craves comfort – ease of decision making.
-My colleagues, clients, family, friends and strangers crave comfort.
-Commercials tout their promise of comfort in food, drugs, home furnishings, cars, travel, you name it.
+I crave physical and mental comfort – no pain, maximum delight, effortless patterns, and easy decision making.
+In fact, all my colleagues, clients, family, friends and strangers crave comfort, and consumer companies promise us comfort through food, drugs, home furnishings, cars, travel, you name it.
 Who doesn’t want to be comfortable?

-But what is the price?
-What must we give up in order to be at ease, to be comfortable?
+But what is the price of the comfort zone?
+What do you give up in order to be at ease, to be comfortable?
 Is discomfort inherently wrong or bad?
 Is discomfort a sign of failure or shortfall?
 Does our natural impulse to reject discomfort and reach for comfort serve our greater good or innate potential?

-I propose that Grit is willingness to remain in discomfort.
+I propose that Grit is willingness to remain in discomfort; it’s the practice of living outside your comfort zone.
 Successful people in all disciplines – from science to art to business to war – have grit.
 Here are a few ideas for becoming grittier, for gracefully facing and embracing discomfort, for having more success:

 - Clearly articulate a long-term goal.
 Be specific and detailed.
 “I want to write,” is weaker than, “I want to write a travel based novel this year.”

 - Break down your goals into chunks.
 Focus your performance on the tasks and behaviors that will achieve your goal.

 - Dig up your passion.
 Passion flows from authentic desire, it’s critical for persistence.
 Be attuned to what truly moves you about your goal.

 - Visualize the end goal as already realized.
 Picture yourself with book in hand, at the top of the podium, or in your new corner office.